Athlyn loves "all things bread" and shares her tips and recipes for homemade bread, quick breads, and all varieties in between.

 Hardtack, if sealed in airtight containers, could last for months, so it became a practical food for travelers.
 Hard biscuits were also called sea biscuits and might be cooked up to four times to ensure they dried out completely and would not spoil over long periods.
 They could be taken on long sea voyages and were also known as sailor's bread or ship biscuits.

 These biscuits influenced modern variations that are still eaten today.

-While crispy and dry like its hard tack counterpart, it also serves as a desert item when sweet or may include chocolate or even be dipped in chocolate.
-Biscotti is a favorite served with tea or coffee and in recent years, it has become available in the Americas and is now offered in cafes and in supermarkets.
+While crispy and dry like its hardtack counterpart, it also serves as a dessert item when sweet or may include chocolate or even be dipped in chocolate.
+Biscotti is a favorite served with tea or coffee.
+In recent years, it has become available in the Americas and is now offered in cafes and trendy coffee shops and may be available in supermarkets.

-- Fried Biscuits--Another variation of the fried biscuit is a round biscuit, dropped by spoonful in a pan and fried in butter--a quick alternative if only a few fried biscuits are desired.
+Another variation of the fried biscuit is a round biscuit, dropped by spoonful in a pan and fried in butter--a quick alternative if only a few biscuits are desired.

 While getting a bit of a bad rap as "homely," drop biscuits are called for when making certain dishes.